Gary Holton

 Gary Frederick Holton (22 September 1952 – 25 October 1985) was an English singer-songwriter, musician and actor.
-He was the frontman of the band Heavy Metal Kids (1972–1977), worked with Casino Steel (1981–1984), and played the part of Wayne (a.k.a.
-London) in the UK television comedy Auf Wiedersehen, Pet (1983–1985).
+He was the frontman of the band Heavy Metal Kids (1972–1977), worked with Casino Steel (1981–1984), and played the part of Wayne Norris (a.k.a.
+'London') in the UK television comedy Auf Wiedersehen, Pet (1983–1985).
 Holton died from an overdose of morphine combined with alcohol in 1985.

 Early life

 Gary Holton was born in Clapham, south west London, the first child of Ernie and Joan Holton, and grew up in Kennington.
 Whilst musically talented, and a member of a rock band as a schoolboy at Beaufoy School, Lambeth, his real ambition was to act.

 Early in his life, Holton began working in the theatre world with the Sadler's Wells Opera Company, debuting in opera appearances aged eleven, and was with them for three years.
 In 1966 he had a part in Congreve's Love for Love with Laurence Olivier, and at fourteen played the title role in Menotti's Amahl and the Night Visitors.